settermjd/simple-go-url-shortener/README.md

 This is a small example application that shows how to build a rather rudimentary URL shortener in Go.
 It also forms the basis for an upcoming [Twilio tutorial](https://www.twilio.com/blog/author/msetter) that I'm writing.
-It's not meant to be a project that you would base anything one.
+It's not meant to be a project that you would base anything on.

 ## Getting Started